mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Tuesday, 29 July 2025

-- The average temperature today is 12.64˚C,
+- The average temperature today is 13.49˚C,
-- With highs of 13.32˚C and lows of 11.49˚C,
+- With highs of 13.88˚C and lows of 11.58˚C,
-- It may feel like 12.15˚C with scattered clouds
+- It may feel like 13.01˚C with light rain
 - The wind speed is 0.45m/s and visibility is 10000m
-- The pressure is 1020hPa and humidity is 84%
+- The pressure is 1020hPa and humidity is 81%
 - The sun will rise at 04:26 and set at 20:03

 <!-- weather_marker ends -->